 We’re walking our readers through a step-by-step tutorial on how to write, publish and market an eBook campaign to generate leads.
 We’re currently in Phase #1: Researching Your Topic.
 Today we are on Step #1: Determine Your Expertise.

 Getting a clear understanding of what you have to offer to your lead-base is essential in determining what kind of eBook you are qualified to write.
 Get the very basic perceptions of your company by scanning your website, your Facebook page, or any other online profile and jot down what your business excels at.
 Do you have any credentials that distinguish your firm individually?

 For an example, we looked at David Meerman Scott’s website.
 By scanning his About Me page, we can tell that he is a marketing strategist and has had experience working with other companies while managing his own.

 What marketing goals and benchmarks does your company wish to pursue?
 How will writing this eBook help you achieve these goals?
 For example, if your goal is to find new clients in the PR industry, you might consider writing an eBook aimed at PR professionals.
-Pinpointing the audience you want to target will help you decide what topic to write about.

 Content that is backed by proven research and statistics is always valuable, especially on topics that many businesses struggle with (such as email marketing optimization).
 For example, if you’ve been A/B testing your email subject lines, you can share what you’ve learned in an eBook.

 When scouring through your own material, look for something that is unique and interesting.
 As Jason Falls of Social Media Explorer says,

 Ask yourself if the content you provide on your blog, social channel or email newsletter excites you.
 And don’t just say, “Of course, it does!
 I write it!” and dismiss the question.
 Actually take yourself out of your own mindset and worldview for a moment.
 Put yourself in the mindset of a customer.
 Now does it?

 Keep this helpful insight in mind when going through your own data.